mallocator/gulp-international/readme.md

 }
 ```

 The tokens map the same way as a JSON file would.
+If you don't know which format to choose I would choose this one.

 ### CSV